-WOLVES: Wolves will have longer and thicker canine teeth than most dogs as well as larger and more developed molars.
-The canine teeth should appear thick, very large and curve slightly, coming together in an even scissor bite.
-Under bites and overbites can occur though it is usually due to severe inbreeding.
+WOLVES: Wolves will have longer and thicker canine teeth than most dogs, as well as larger and more developed molars.
+The canine teeth should be very large and curve slightly, coming together in an even scissor bite.
+Underbites and overbites can occur, though it is usually due to severe inbreeding.

-DOGS: All large canines should have 42 teeth though some smaller breeds or Brachycephalic dog breeds such as English Bulldogs may have less teeth due to crowding and jaw structure.
-Some northern breed dogs will have smaller teeth while German Shepherds often have teeth of similar size, usually being just slightly smaller.
-While Siberian Huskies, Alaskan Malamutes and German Shepherds should have even scissor bites, under bites or overbites can occur.
+DOGS: All large canines should have 42 teeth, though some smaller or brachycephalic dog breeds such as English bulldogs may have fewer teeth due to crowding and jaw structure.
+Some northern breed dogs will have smaller teeth, while German shepherds often have teeth of similar size to wolves, usually being just slightly smaller.
+While Siberian huskies, Alaskan malamutes and German shepherds should have even scissor bites, underbites or overbites can occur.

 - What is Phenotyping?